dansysanalyst/powergrid-doc/docs/table/include-columns.md

     ->sortable(),
 ```

-::: warning
+::: warning ⚠️ WARNING
  If your column fetches data via relationship, you must `join` the related table in your [Datasource](datasource) query.
 :::

 ---